 Las Vegas is an overwhelming city.
 It’s expensive, it always feels like daytime even in the middle of the night, and the weather usually hovers around “surface of the sun” levels.
 There are also about as many restaurants as there are people, with new ones opening almost weekly.
 And since you probably only have a few days in town, you don’t want to waste your time and money eating overpriced, mediocre food.
-That’s where our Hit List comes in.
+That’s where this comes in.

 Mott 32 could have a post-it note for a menu with only one dish on it - their applewood-roasted Peking duck - and we’d still go to this Chinese/dim sum place in The Venetian regularly.
 Thankfully their menu is almost 20 pages long and is full of other great dishes, including a variety of dumplings and barbecue pluma Iberico pork that sort of tastes like bacon-honey candy.
 You’re most likely not going to leave a bite on the table but save room for the fresh mango and coconut rice roll dessert.

 Unlike at some Korean BBQ spots, you don’t have to cook your own food at Best Friend - probably for the best since their drinks are strong, which isn’t exactly a recipe for success with a hot grill.
 The menu is a little all over the place, and can only be described by “LA-meets-Korea-meets-Vegas” - which means things like Kogi short rib tacos from the “LA Sht” part of the menu and a 34-oz bone-in ribeye from the “Vegas Sht” section.
 There’s also a fully-functioning bodega you walk through to get to the dining room, and it’s where you should pick up a slushie to go as you leave.